Hospitalized Elder Life Program (HELP)

 - Make a minimum of one year commitment to the program.

-- Commit to a 4 hour shift per week for 1 year.
+- Commit to a four hour shift per week for for at least one year.

 - Undergo specialized training, including 16 hours of classroom instruction and 16 hours of precepted training.